dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ![]({{ site.url }}/assets/images/projects/OBD2/costs_closeup.jpg)
 *The only thing that really matters*

-> Typical gas mileage for our car & minivan
+> Typical gas mileage for our car & minivan, including a sense of at what speed you get the optimum bang for your buck -

 ![]({{ site.url }}/assets/images/projects/OBD2/mpg-camry.png)
 *And the answer is ....
 59.7 mph*